marjamis/website/_posts/2022-08-14-aws_pricing_cli.md

 The AWS Pricing API is pretty different from the average AWS API but once I got a handle on what it was doing it makes a lot of sense to be able to get pricing data in this way.
 Let me break it down a bit using the AWS CLI.

 Let's imagine we want the pricing of EKS Clusters in the SYD region, ap-southeast-2.
 The first bit of information we need to get is what is the service code for the EKS service.
-The service code being the name used for a serice in the pricing API.
+The service code being the name used for a service in the pricing API.
 To get a full list of all the services, and their services codes, you can use the pricing:DescribeServices API call without any flags.
 This will return a list of all services with their available attributes (more on this a bit later).

+Before we go to heavily into the specifics, it's important to know that the pricing API isn't available in every region, it's only available in us-east-1 and ap-south-1, at least at the time of writing.
+This means all the below API calls will need to be made against one of these regions,  otherwise the calls will fail.

-As an example let's get a list of all the services codes and grep out EKS:
+With that out of the way, lets dig in.
+To start let's get a list of all the services codes and grep out EKS:

 ```bash
 aws pricing describe-services | jq '.Services[].ServiceCode' | grep -i EKS